An Introduction to Quantum Computing, Without the Physics: A simple period finding problem: Simon's algorithm

 \section{A simple period finding problem: Simon's algorithm}

+In this section we describe a quantum algorithm, known as Simon's algorithm \cite{simon97power}, that gives an expected exponential speedup with respect to classical algorithms.
+Simon's algorithm is one of the first examples of quantum speedup presented in the literature; other early examples are \cite{deutsch1992rapid,bernstein1997quantum}.
+However, we discuss Simon's algorithm because it has many interesting features from an educational perspective (namely, the fact that it uses both classical and quantum computation, and that it yields an exponential speedup).

-In this section we describe a quantum algorithm that gives an expected exponential speedup with respect to classical algorithms.
-Admittedly, the problem that this algorithm solves is not very useful, but the ideas shown here give us a flavor of what quantum computation can do.
+Admittedly, the problem that Simon's algorithm solves is not very useful, but the ideas shown here give us a flavor of what quantum computation can do.
 In fact, this algorithm was an inspiration for the well-known and groundbreaking work of Shor on integer factorization \cite{shor97polynomial}: a large part of Shor's algorithm relies on the solution of a period finding problem, and Simon's algorithm solves a simplified problem of the same flavor.
 Shor's algorithm is, however, much more involved than Simon's algorithm, and a full treatment requires several number-theoretical results that are beyond the scope of this introductory material.
-Thus, we will focus on Simon's algorithm, but at the end of this paper the reader should be capable of undertaking the study of Shor's algorithm by himself or herself.
+Thus, we will focus on Simon's algorithm, but at the end of this tutorial the reader should be capable of undertaking the study of Shor's algorithm by himself or herself, see also Section~\ref{sec:furtherreading}.